How to optimise images for faster loading times on your website

 - SVG: This format is perfect for logos and simple images or icons.
 SVG files are vector graphics, which means they can be scaled infinitely without loss of quality.

-Use WebP or SVG whenever possible for best results in terms of loading speed and image quality.
+Use WebP or SVG whenever possible for best results in terms of faster load times and image quality.

 2. Adjust the size of your images

 Many websites load images that are much larger than necessary, resulting in unnecessarily large files.
-By resizing images to the right dimensions for your website, you can significantly reduce the file size.
+By resizing images to the right dimensions for your website, you can significantly reduce the file size, resulting in faster loading times.
 For example, you don't need an image 3,000 pixels wide if the space in which it is displayed is only 800 pixels wide.

 How do you adjust the dimensions?